 What amounts and terms can personal loans have?

 Personal loans are typically structured as installment loans, which are repaid in equal payments (or “installments”) over a defined period of time.
 Loan amounts and durations can range broadly, depending on the state and the lender.
 Interest rates for personal loans are generally set by the lender, and can vary depending on factors such as the borrower’s creditworthiness and the size and duration of the loan requested.
-Rates will usually be fixed for the life of the loan and are calculated as an annual percentage rate (APR).
+Rates will usually be fixed for the life of the loan and can be expressed as an annual percentage rate (APR).

 What are the different types of personal loans?